 Tick bite story

-This is Elizabeth's story about the evils of ticks.
+This is Elizabeth's story about her experience with a tick bite.

-The other day I found a tick firmly attached to my back.
+"One day I found a tick firmly attached to my back.
 I had never before been bitten by a tick.
-Found one on my clothes once, plucked more than I care to count off our basset hound (you can really tell when the Frontline wears off), but never been bitten myself.
+Found one on my clothes once, plucked more than I care to count off our basset hound (you can really tell when the Frontline [a flea and tick med] wears off), but never been bitten myself."

 __________